|The Java Community Process (JCP) program is managed

 |Gemalto M2M, Thomas Lampart

-creation of JSR228 (IMP-NG) and brought forth the Cinterion Java development
+engaged in the creation of JSR228 (IMP-NG) and brought forth the Cinterion Java

 |Goldman Sachs, John Weir